Italy's man in a hurry faces questions as he starts coalition talks

-ROME Italian center-left leader Matteo Renzi began the delicate task of trying to form a new government on Tuesday, facing questions about how he will fill key ministerial posts and the details of his ambitious reform agenda.

-Renzi has promised a rapid program of reforms, pledging to tackle the electoral and constitutional system, overhaul the public administration, and reform labor market and tax rules all within four months of taking office.
+Renzi has promised a rapid programme of reforms, pledging to tackle the electoral and constitutional system, overhaul the public administration, and reform labour market and tax rules all within four months of taking office.

 "The work's going well, we're relaxed," Graziano Delrio, Renzi's right-hand man in the coalition talks, told reporters as meetings began to form Italy's 65th government since World war Two.
 "We'll be ready by the weekend."